Nursing Home Lawyer Baltimore, MD

 When tending to senior residents, care staff must help with personal hygiene.
 A number of residents probably need assistance getting themselves dressed, brushing their hair, showering, clipping fingernails, and cleaning their teeth.
 A resident may quickly become neglected and suffer from poor personal hygiene if left alone to do these tasks independently but aren’t capable of doing so.

 Nursing homes tend to have high turnover rates, meaning there may not be enough care staff around to adequately tend to each resident’s personal hygiene.
-In Baltimore, MD our nursing home lawyer can help you decide whether neglect may be happening to your cherished family member.
+Our team can help you decide whether neglect may be happening to your cherished family member.

 Dirty Living Conditions

 Nursing homes must always provide senior residents with a room or space that is clean and safe.
 Federal law requires nursing home facilities to uphold protocols that reduce infection, in addition to offering sanitary and comfortable living quarters.
-If you recently went to visit your loved one and saw the living conditions were unkempt, the bed was soiled, or other signs that cleaning has not been done in some time, please contact a nursing home lawyer in Baltimore, MD immediately.
+If you recently went to visit your loved one and saw the living conditions were unkempt, the bed was soiled, or other signs that cleaning has not been done in some time, please contact our team immediately.
 Here at Brown Kiely LLP, we can help you take action before the situation escalates further.

 A nursing home facility must see that residents get around and are as active as possible, based on their capabilities and limitations.
 Many nursing home facilities have programs for walking, so residents can build muscle strength, improve circulation, reduce spasms, and increase their balance.
 If a resident becomes neglected, he or she may have to lay in bed for several hours or days at a time.